Culture Francia

 Église Saint-Louis en l’Île

 This church dates back to the 17th century.
 The church is dedicated to King Louis IX of France, also known as Saint Louis.
-It showcases a blend of Baroque and Classical architectural styles, characterized by its grand façade and richly decorated interior.
+It showcases Baroque style, characterized by its richly decorated interior.

 📍 Google Maps